 …a federator whose neutrality and truly international and multilateral nature provide unique possibilities to bring other actors together.

 IETM is the network for professional organisations involved in the contemporary performing arts in Europe and beyond.
 This is broadly defined as including contemporary theatre, dance, music, visual arts, installation and performance, writing, architecture, film and video, new technology and emerging art and media forms.

 IETM consists of over 500 subscribing professional performing arts organisations from 50 countries.
 They are engaged in innovative, contemporary performance work and are committed to cross-border artistic exchange and collaboration as well as to improving the conditions and scope of the sector.

-IETM received within the Creative Europe program subsidy for its Network project ''Performing arts ( in a world) in Transition'' and is a partner in the CE cooperation project Creative lenses.
-Both projects aim to strengthen the contemporary arts field with new knowledge and expertise on sustainable management structures, audience/partnership relations and the use of digital technologies.
+IETM received within the Creative Europe program subsidy for its Network project ''Performing arts ( in a world) in Transition'' and is a partner in the CE cooperation project Creative Lenses.
+Besides the Creative Europe programme, IETM focusses on Horizon2020 and Erasmus+ but also follows policies, legislative files and initiatives on mobility and neighbouring countries, environmental and social issues.

 Engaging itself in multilateral alliances with other organisations, sectors and networks, IETM develops five programme lines to augment knowledge and know-how, to develop new strategies and to test results.

 - provide tools and training in analysis and benchmarking of entrepreneurial models;